 Sample Data

-This page displays single-table samples.
-For detailed sample data, please refer to the subtables on the left.
+This page displays sample data for a single table only.
+For more sample data, please refer to the sub-tables on the left.

 Relevant Literature

-- Yu Yongze, Xia Longlong, Duan Shenglan, 2023: "Market Regulation and Enterprise Growth: Empirical Analysis Based on Administrative Penalty Data," China Industrial Economics 8.
+- Yu Yongze, Xia Longlong, Duan Shenglan, 2023: "Market Supervision and Enterprise Growth—Empirical Analysis Based on Administrative Penalty Data," China Industrial Economics, No. 8.

 Data Update Frequency